 BUT!
 If we want to keep it – but it does NOT help with staging – we box it up to move to the next house where we’ll sort through it one last time before permanently allowing the item to stay in our home.
 Since our upstairs has built-ins – built-ins I’m fairly certain we won’t have in the next house – I’ve been trying to really think about the books and knicknacks we had on those shelves before and most of it is getting discarded in some fashion.
 WHY DID WE HAVE SO MANY KNICKNACKS?

 I’ve got one room left upstairs, the living room with the built-ins, and then it’s on to the downstairs where we’ve been storing everything from the upstairs.
 We didn’t want to go through the trouble of re-filling the 5 GIANT closets that were up there.
 We already moved that stuff downstairs and there’s no need to put it back into a closet upstairs if it’s not something we need access to, so I’m moving it all to the garage.
 BUT, the garage is pretty full as it is and I don’t want to jeopardize my ability to park my van in the garage since my A/C in my van doesn’t shut off up front.
+My friend told me that having the right garage floor coatings can benefit my car but then I’d have to move everything out.
 I NEED A WARM GARAGE FOR MY ALWAYS COLD CAR.
 So I’m looking at this like a giant game of TETRIS, and I’m trying to figure out how to double the amount of crap in the garage without encroaching on my much-needed parking space.

 My point?
 I’m overwhelmed and there’s a lot more to do.